Employee Spotlight

 Ksenia Sadrina

-Full stack developer at anecdotes.
+Full stack developer at Anecdotes.
 Has a soft spot for front-end and fixing what’s broken.